Ji-Man Choi Player Props: Pirates vs. Giants

-Ji-Man Choi -- 1-for-3 with a home run and two RBI in his last game -- will be in action for the Pittsburgh Pirates against the San Francisco Giants, with Alex Cobb on the hill, on July 15 at 7:05 PM ET.
+Ji-Man Choi -- 1-for-4 in his most recent game -- will be in action for the Pittsburgh Pirates against the San Francisco Giants, with Alex Wood on the hill, on July 16 at 12:05 PM ET.

 Ji-Man Choi Game Info & Props vs. the Giants